JCMexplains/writing-for-success-2023/textbook.md

 ### Examples Of Appropriate Theses

-Each of the following theses meets several of the following
+Each of the following theses meets the following
 requirements:

+- Specific
-- Specificity
+- Precise
-- Precision
+- Arguable
-- Ability to be argued
-- Ability to be demonstrated
-- Forcefulness
+- Demonstrable
-- Confidence
+- Confident

 1. The societal and personal struggles of Troy Maxon in the play *Fences* symbolize the challenge of black males who lived through